tom-howard/ros2/docs/course/part3.md

     White regions represent the area that your robot has determined is open space and that it can freely move within.
 Black regions, on the other hand, represent boundaries or objects that have been detected.
 Any grey area on the map represents regions that remain unexplored, or that were inaccessible to the robot.

-1. Compare the map generated by SLAM to the real simulated environment.
-In a simulated environment this process should be pretty accurate, and the map should represent the simulated environment very well (unless you didn't allow your robot to travel around and see the whole thing!)
-In a real environment this is often not the case.
+1. Compare the map generated by SLAM to the actual simulated environment (in Gazebo).

     !!! question "Questions"
         * How accurately did your robot map the environment?